evabihari/bgg_feed/README.md

 `hackney:start().
  AT=airtable:init(Base_id, API_key)`

- where `Base_id` is the ID connected to teh Airtable table you want to modify
+ where `Base_id` is the ID connected to the Airtable table you want to modify
  `API_key` is the key AIrtable provided towards you - please keep it for your personal usage!